bookofproofs/bookofproofs.github.io/_sources/branches/analysis/banach-space.md

 ---

 A [normed vector space][bookofproofs$846] `\((V,||~||)\)` is called a **Banach space**, if it is [complete][bookofproofs$377].
-The Banach space is named after the Polish mathematician, "Stefan Banach":https://www.bookofproofs.org/history/stefan-banach/.
+The Banach space is named after the Polish mathematician, [Stefan Banach](https://mathshistory.st-andrews.ac.uk/Biographies/Banach/).